NASA-JSC-Robotics/clr_ws/README.md

 This workspace bundles all required git submodules into a Docker containerized workflow that is identical to that which we run on hardware.
 While not required, we recommend using our Dockerfiles for consistent environment setup.
 Alternatively, individual packages and submodules can be added or extracted from the `src` directory as needed by the user.

+In addition to the base packages, it adds multiple submodules for running demonstrations with the CLR system, both on hardware an with the dynamic MuJoCo simulation.
+For more information, refer to the documentation in [clr_sim_demos](https://github.com/NASA-JSC-Robotics/clr_sim_demos).

 ## Quick Development Setup